 Beneficial ownership prior to this offering is based on 43,703,381 shares of common stock outstanding as of November 30, 2020 (of which 11,110,371 shares are non-voting common stock).
-Beneficial ownership after this offering is based on 46,203,381 shares of common stock (of which 11,402,037 shares are non-voting common stock) outstanding, assuming the issuance of 2,500,000 shares of common stock in this offering, which does not contemplate exercise of the underwriters' option to purchase additional shares.
-The following table does not reflect any shares of common stock that may be purchased by existing stockholders that hold shares of our non-voting common stock, which shares may initially be issued in the form of non-voting common stock as described under the section titled "Underwriters."
+Beneficial ownership after this offering is based on 45,453,381 shares of common stock outstanding, assuming the issuance of 1,750,000 shares of common stock in this offering, which does not contemplate exercise of the underwriters' option to purchase additional shares and assuming no issuance of non-voting common stock in connection with this offering.